SunCents Logo SunCents

 Local Questions Answered

-Do solar panels increase my property taxes in Newnan?
+Will solar panels increase my property taxes in Coweta County?

-No. Georgia has a statewide property tax exemption for solar energy systems.
-The value added to your home by the panels will not be included in your property tax assessment, which is a significant long-term benefit.
+No. Georgia has a statewide property tax exemption for residential solar energy systems.
+The value added to your home by the solar installation is not included in your property tax assessment.

 Calculate Your Solar Savings